FAIR-BioRS/Guidelines/main/README.md

 1.2.
 Select a license and include the license terms in a LICENSE file located in the root directory of the software.
 While the FAIR4RS principles do not require research software to be open-source, it is highly recommended using a license approved by the Open Source Initiative (OSI).
 Amongst those licenses, it is encouraged to use the permissive MIT or Apache 2.0 licenses.
 Use [choosealicense.com](https://choosealicense.com/) for help.
 During development, ensure that the software’s license is compatible with the software’s dependencies.

-1.3.
-Archive the repository on Software Heritage.
-This is only required once as Software Heritage will then periodically archive your repository automatically.
-You can use the [Software Heritage save code now page](https://archive.softwareheritage.org/save/).

 ## 2. Follow standards and best practices during the development of the software

 2.1.
 Have code-level documentation (in code comments, description in the file headers)